Idea for Space Colony game

 Colonists

-And what if the goal is to settle an subsurface ocean like Europa has?
+And what if the goal is to settle a planet or moon with a subsurface ocean like Europa has?
 Why send humans when you can send genetically modified, super intelligent whales instead?
-Perhaps it’s another extreme in tempurature, or pressure, or gravity.
+Perhaps it’s some other extreme in tempurature, or pressure, or gravity.
 Somewhere that a normal human would die instantly, but a modified/engineered lifeform would thrive?

 Or perhaps this trip you aren’t sending the actual colonists yet, but a construction crew.
 It arrives first to build and staff the colony, then you send the colonists.
 You might not want to send anything organic at all, in that case.